truenas/middleware/docs/userguide/index.rst

 it is **at least 4 GB** in size.
 If you wish to practice RAID configurations, create as many virtual disks as you need.
 You will be able to create 2 disks on the IDE controller.
 If you need additional disks, click the "Add Controller" button to create another controller to attach disks to.

 Next, create the device for the installation media.
-If you will be installing from an ISO, highlight the word "Empty", then click the CD icon as seen in
+If you will be installing from an ISO, highlight the word "Empty", then click the "CD" icon as seen in
 Figure 2.2j.

 **Figure 2.2j: Configuring the ISO Installation Media**